 The November episode, "An Innovative Spirit" will feature Professor Oscar Ybarra.
 Early U-M presidents like Henry Tappan and James B. Angell recognized that a true university should teach its students to not look at where we are now, but where we are going in the future.
 An innovative spirit has driven U-M from its earliest days, and this segment explores how—especially in fields like engineering and information technology—the campus continues to be a crucible of ideas that will change our world in the future.

-A preview of this series is available on YouTube.
+A preview of this series is available in this link.